 In fact, since the pandemic, content consumption has risen by 30%, and I suspect it may be actually higher than that.

 With all the increased time spent on our phones and computers, there’s a greater opportunity for brands and companies to produce more high-quality content this year.

 There’s never enough great content, am I right?
 What should be a part of your content strategy this year?

-In this article, I’m going to cover the top content marketing trends of 2022 so you can create your best content and get discovered by your target audience.
+In this article, I’m going to cover the top content marketing trends of 2023, including the rise of AI tools, so you can create your best content and get discovered by your target audience.

-Producing more video content should be a major part of your content marketing strategy in 2022.
+Producing more video content should be a major part of your strategy using content marketing trends in 2023.

 While the online blog space may seem oversaturated with too many redundant articles, it seems like there’s never enough good video content out there.

 90% of those surveyed in 2021 said they wanted to see more videos from brands.